A Better Test of Choice Overload: Conclusion

 \section{Conclusion}

-In this paper, we have argued that existing tests for choice overload are underpowered, and that this may explain the confusing and contradictory picture that emerges from the current literature.
-We proposed that, by collecting more data and making use of theory, one can design better tests.
-We have demonstrated that, in a novel data set, our approach finds choice overload.
-Indeed, our new data speak so loudly that with hindsight, our methodological innovations would not have been necessary to detect choice overload in our own data set.
-We believe that the innovations are of interest nonetheless, and we also note that such things are bound to occur if --as we did-- one genuinely designs the empirical strategy before going into the field.
+In this paper, we argued that existing tests for choice overload are not very sensitive, potentially explaining the ambiguous picture that emerges from the current literature.
+We proposed that, by collecting more data and fully using restrictions from economic theory, one can design better tests.
+We find choice overload in a novel data set, while standard approaches would only have had a 19\% chance of doing so.
+Indeed, our new data speak so loudly that with hindsight, our econometric innovations would not have been necessary to detect choice overload.
+We believe that the innovations are of interest nonetheless, and we also note that such things are bound to occur if one genuinely designs the empirical strategy before collecting data (as we did).

-One unexpected finding from our experiment is that choice appears to violate the RUM even in smaller choice sets.
-This is perhaps surprising given the relative simplicity of the choice items.
-Understanding the cause of these violations strikes us as an interesting avenue for future research.
-For our purposes, it suggests that RUM may not be an appropriate benchmark against which to look for choice overload, at least in this experimental task.
+We hope that our work will have three consequences.
+First, by providing a higher powered test of choice overload, it should clear up the question of whether this is indeed a real phenomenon.
+Second, given that (we suspect) it will show choice overload to be more prevalent than previously thought, we hope it will spur further theoretical and policy work designed to understand its causes and mitigate its effects.
+Finally, by providing a better tool for measuring when choice overload does occur, we hope it will facilitate the above work by providing a better empirical basis on which to theorize.